You can also register for email updates about Census 2021 and/or other areas of the ONS.

 2021 Census White Paper — 14 December 2018

-On 14 December, the White Paper 'Help Shape Our Future: The 2021 Census of Population and Housing in England and Wales' outlining the recommendations for the 2021 Census was published on GOV.UK, along with the associated Equality Impact Assessment.
+On 14 December 2018, the White Paper, ‘Help Shape Our Future: The 2021 Census of Population and Housing in England and Wales’, which outlined the recommendations for the 2021 Census, was published on GOV.UK, along with the associated Equality Impact Assessment.

 2021 Census topic research update — 14 December 2018

-Report: Annual assessment of ONS's progress on the Administrative Data Census – 23 July 2018
+Report: Annual assessment of the ONS’s progress on the Administrative Data Census – 23 July 2018

 This report describes what we mean by an Administrative Data Census, highlighting the main challenges and how to address them.
 This report is the third assessment, using a set of evaluation criteria, of how we’ve progressed on our Administrative Data Census project.